 A while back, I had noted to a colleague that I plan at some point on writing my own biography.
 That colleague questioned whether I have lived long enough to write my own biography; as well as questioning what in the world I could even write about.
 Think about it.
 If you were to go to a publishing house and note you want to write and distribute your auto-biography they may very well think you are mad.
 The selfie allows us to go ahead and narrate our story.
 Other technological and social media advances have also brought about that ability to tell our own story.
 There is now a glut of narration technologies out there that not only allows us to tell our story but also change what our story is about.
 We are now being molded by the very technologies that were to free us so we could tell our story.

 Right now, while in Germany I took a few selfies.
-In all my life I think I have taken in total 20 selfies.
+In all my life I think I have taken a total 20 selfies.
 This trip I took a few selfies of me in the mirror of one of the rooms at the Sanssouci Palace in Potsdam.
 This beautiful place is the former summer palace of Frederick the Great, King of Prussia.
 Apparently, he was a very modest king who let commoners who were well-dressed visit the palace.
-The name of he palace means “without concerns”, and having “no worries.”
+The name of the palace means “without concerns”, and having “no worries.”
 In one of the reception rooms, stood a grand mirror where I stayed behind for a few seconds while other tourists stepped onto through to the next adjoining room.
 I stood there and could feel the king’s need for beautiful objects as well as the need for being away from the pomp and circumstance.
 This palace is small (only 11 rooms) and comfortable.
 He had a music room where there was a piano and a cherished flute.
 He composed over 100 flute sonatas.
 He was a multi-layered person who was forced to be king, but apparently did it well while managing to be both a patron of the arts and an artist.

 I took my selfie in that room knowing that who I saw in the mirror was the same person I saw 20 years ago and will be the same person I see in 20 years (knock on wood-I am Puerto Rican, after all and we are very superstitious).
 While at the core I am the same person, I have evolved.
 I have gone from scared quiet little Bronx girl that hid and was fine with people forgetting she was around, to a strong and highly opinionated, passionate scientist.
 Put a microphone in front of me and I become a diva.
 I like to rock the mike and then I take a step back.
 That’s where I stand now.